 T F On the day the Board of Directors of a corporation declares a cash dividend, the

-company debits the account dividends payable, which is a current liability account and credits the cash account, which is a current asset account.
+company debits the account dividends payable, which is a current liability account, and credits the cash account, which is a current asset account.

 T F Dividends in arrears must be distributed to noncumulative preferred stockholders

-Before common stockholder can receive their dividends.
+before common stockholders can receive their dividends.

 T F A stock dividend is a distribution of cash to the shareholders.

-T F The declaration and issuance of a stock dividends affects assets and liabilities.
+T F The declaration and issuance of a stock dividend affects assets and liabilities.

 T F When a company declares a stock dividend, a journal entry is not required because a